 Fiscal representatives are local companies or persons who represent your business in dealing with the local tax authorities regarding tax reporting and VAT debts.

 In some EU member states, it is a must for UK companies to have a fiscal representative.
-Companies that fail to appoint a fiscal representative are heavily punished by local tax authorities.
+Companies failing to do so will receive punishment from local tax authorities.

 4.4.
 Registration of new EORI

-Previously, one EORI could be used for tax authorities in both the UK and other EU member states.
-After Brexit, businesses are required to have a separate UK and EU EORI number.
+Previously, your EORI can be used in both the UK and the EU.
+However, after Brexit, you need a separate UK and EU EORI number.

-It is advised for businesses to consult with local tax authorities to know whether they need a new EORI number.
+You should consult with local tax authorities to know whether you need a new EORI number.

 Incorporate your business in the UK post-Brexit